danielasy/danielasy.github.io/index-en.md

 # Daniela Sayuri Yassuda

-Electrical and Computer Engineering undergrad at University of São Paulo
+Full-stack developer.
+Software Engineer at Grupo Cerebral.
+Electrical and Computer Engineering class of 2017 at University of São Paulo.